code-agents/mcp-hub/README.md

-# Mintlify Starter Kit
+# MCPVerified

-Click on `Use this template` to copy the Mintlify starter kit.
-The starter kit contains examples including

-- Guide pages
-- Navigation
-- Customizations
-- API Reference pages
-- Use of popular components
+The definitive resource for Model Control Protocol (MCP) - Opinionated.
+Curated.
+Verified.

+## About

+MCPVerified is your trusted guide to the Model Control Protocol ecosystem.
+We provide opinionated, carefully curated recommendations backed by real-world experience.
+Our core values include:

+- **TypeScript First**: We believe TypeScript is the language of AI for production applications
+- **Security First**: We carefully vet all recommended services, packages, and servers
+- **Performance Matters**: MCP applications should be built with performance in mind from the beginning
+- **Developer Experience**: Tools and frameworks should prioritize excellent DX while maintaining production quality

-### Development
+## Development

-Install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation changes locally.
-To install, use the following command
+This documentation site is built with [Mintlify](https://www.npmjs.com/package/mintlify).
+To preview the documentation locally:

+1. Install the Mintlify CLI:
 ```
 npm i -g mintlify
 ```

-Run the following command at the root of your documentation (where docs.json is)
+2. Run the following command at the root of this repository:
 ```
 mintlify dev
 ```

-### Publishing Changes

-Install our Github App to auto propagate changes from your repo to your deployment.
-Changes will be deployed to production automatically after pushing to the default branch.
-Find the link to install on your dashboard.
+## Contributing

+We welcome contributions!
+To contribute:

+1. Fork this repository
+2. Create a new branch for your feature
+3. Make your changes
+4. Submit a pull request

+Please ensure your contributions align with our core values and maintain the high quality of information expected from MCPVerified.

+## Multilingual Support

+MCPVerified provides documentation in multiple languages:
+- English (default)
+- Japanese (日本語)

-#### Troubleshooting
+## Troubleshooting

-- Mintlify dev isn't running - Run `mintlify install` it'll re-install dependencies.
+- If Mintlify dev isn't running - Run `mintlify install` to re-install dependencies
-- Page loads as a 404 - Make sure you are running in a folder with `docs.json`
+- If a page loads as a 404 - Make sure you are running in a folder with `docs.json`